Published On: Jul 08 2013 11:35:27 AM EDTUpdated On: Mar 24 2015 10:59:50 AM EDT

 July 11, 1991 -– The landing gear of a Nigerian Airways DC-8 catches on fire shortly after takeoff.
 Upon return to the airport, the plane crashes, killing all 261 people on board.

-April 26, 1994– A China Airlines Airbus A300 crashes on approach to Nagoya Airport, Japan, killing 264 people.
+April 26, 1994– China Airlines Flight 140, an Airbus A300, crashes on approach to Nagoya Airport, Japan, killing 264 people.
 Just before the crash, the pilot informs the control tower that he intends to abort the landing and try another approach.

 November 12, 1996– A Saudi Arabian Airlines 747 and a Kazakhstan Airlines II-76 collide at the New Delhi, India, airport.
 All 349 people on both planes are killed.